haiku/website/content/blog/pulkomandy/2020-04-28-haiku_activity_report_april_2020.md

 nephele added new shortcuts to easily increase and decrease the font size.

-<h3>Time preferences</h3>
+<h3>Time preflet</h3>

-Mogul identified and fixed a bug in the Time preferences that made it impossible to select some timezones.
+Mogul identified and fixed a bug in the Time preflet that made it impossible to select some timezones.

-<h3>Translators and image format</h3>
+<h3>Translators and image formats</h3>

 Haiku now ships the latest version of openexr and ilmbase, and switched from libjpeg to libjpeg-turbo.